Data visualization with SVG files

 Categorizing a graphic as “scalable” simply means that you can zoom to any level of detail without distorting the image.
 This is opposed to standard bitmap graphics that would quickly become pixelated and distorted as you zoom.

 Furthermore, SVG files let you identify individual areas, objects, or paths within the graphics.
 This is what enables you to use color agents to fill entire areas of the map or image.
-Areas could be anything from countries, states, and municipalities on a map; to individual shops within the layout of a shopping mall; to regions of the body in an image of a human body.
+Areas could be anything from countries, states, and municipalities on a map to individual shops within the layout of a shopping mall to regions of the body in an image of a human body.
 The possibilities are only as endless as your creativity and needs.

 We think maps are something that is most useful to companies, so TARGIT Decision Suite comes with a number of geographical SVG maps right out of the box.
 If you want more variety, it’s easy to add your own SVG images, whether those are images you’ve downloaded or those you’ve created yourself.

 2. Define the area borders as traces in the SVG file.
 Think of it as if you were putting a semi-transparent paper on top of a portrait photo and then using a pencil to draw the outlines of the face.
-This part can be done as a freehand process, or as a semi-automatic procedure depending on the quality of the original image and the capabilities of the graphics tool.
+This part can be done as a freehand process or as a semi-automatic procedure depending on the quality of the original image and the capabilities of the graphics tool.

 3. Clean up the image.
 Usually, no matter how careful you’ve been, there will be parts of the image that need to be removed or corrected.